open-source-tabletop/respawn/respawn.md

 #### Battlefield

 One Control objective is placed in the center of the table.
 The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
-Each time a character is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.
+Each time a character is brought onto the battlefield from reserve the player must roll 2d6 and choose their entry point number from one of those dice results.

 #### Objectives

-- Each team scores 7 Victory Points if they control the central objective at the end of a round.
+- Each team scores 5 Victory Points if they control the central objective at the end of a round.
 - Each team scores 1 Victory Point each time they kill an enemy character.
-This is increased to 2 Victory Points if they are within 3 inches of the control objective.
+This is increased to 2 Victory Points if the enemy character is within 3 inches of the control objective.

+The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.

 ## Season Play